 In my neck of the woods, stuffed vegetables usually involve hamburger, tomato sauce and rice, or crab meat.

-Neither of these fillings really thrills me, and I often avoid them.
+None of these fillings really thrill me, and I often avoid them.

 At the same time, I love veggies, especially when they are fresh from my garden.
 I love to make them the focal point of a meal.

 A few years ago, I came up with this recipe in response to a glut of zucchini and summer squash from said garden.
 It makes a great vegetarian meal or a tasty side dish alongside something meaty.

 This filling is wonderful and would be tasty stuffed inside any number of foods, including bread, tomatoes, other types of squash, mushrooms, and almost anything else.
 It's so creamy and delicious!

 I've also tried this filling with the addition of shredded chicken or pork or ground turkey, ground beef, or Italian sausage.
 It is also really good with these additions.
 It's versatile.

 What you'll need to make the best cheese stuffed baked zucchini

 See printable recipe card at the bottom of the page for all measurements and nutritional information.